 Product Category Page

-represents the page with a set of similar products merged into categories.
+represents the page with similar products merged into categories.

 Product Collection Page